-Each employee receiving a pay increase for the placement on Pay Structure 2 under B./1., above, shall receive a lump sum payment equal to the amount of the pay increase (if any) received under B./1., multiplied by all hours in pay status in a bargaining unit position from June 24, 2018 to the effective date of this Agreement.
+Each employee receiving a pay increase for the Market adjustment under A./4., above, shall receive a lump sum payment equal to the amount of the pay increase received under 4., multiplied by all hours in pay status in a bargaining unit position from July 2, 2023, to the effective date of this Agreement.
+The lump sum will account for premium pay paid.